PatyMarklund/DIT341-Web-Mobile-Development/README.md

 In this repository I save the project where we created a web & mobile application where users can surf for surf spots and gears that are available for renting.

 This project was developed in a group of 3 people.
+Below is the project structure and all the tools used to develop this web/mobile application.

 ## Project Structure